avcoder/unit06-lesson02/slides.md

 ---

 # Iteration
-to make lists, simply use the vanilla JS array method .map
+to make lists, simply use the vanilla JS array method .map.

 ```jsx
 const PeopleList = () => {